-This article was last updated Mar 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The Allegiant World Mastercard® is a niche card that will appeal to die-hard travelers on this Las Vegas-based leisure carrier.
 While the card does offer pretty good points per dollar spent on Allegiant travel that can be redeemed at Allegiant.com, including airfares, hotels, car rentals, restaurants and attractions, other cards offer more redemption options, such as cruises, merchandise, gift cards, unique experiences, cash back or statement credits.